BeinuoYang/Awesome-LLM4Opt/README.md

 ### Learning-based Methods

+**[2025/04/04] ORLM: A customizable framework in training large models for automated optimization modeling, Operations Research.** [[paper]](https://arxiv.org/abs/2405.17743)[[official code]](https://github.com/Cardinal-Operations/ORLM)

+- This research proposes a pathway for training open-source LLMs to automate optimization modeling and solving.
+It introduces OR-INSTRUCT, a semi-automated data synthesis framework for optimization modeling that allows for customizable enhancements tailored to specific scenarios or model types.
+Additionally, the research presents IndustryOR, an industrial benchmark designed to evaluate the performance of LLMs in solving practical OR problems.

 **LLMOPT: Learning to Define and Solve General Optimization Problems from Scratch, ICLR 2025.** [[paper]](https://openreview.net/pdf?id=9OMvtboTJg)[[official code]](https://github.com/caigaojiang/LLMOPT?tab=readme-ov-file)

 - LLMOPT introduces a unified framework that effectively bridges natural language optimization problems to mathematical formulations, significantly improving solving accuracy across diverse optimization types.